-There are 12 original castles in Japan which means they have a castle tower (or main keep) which was built during the Edo period or earlier.
+There are 12 original castles in Japan, “original” means they have a castle tower (or main keep) which was built during the Edo period or earlier.
 It may surprise you, as there are a number of castles around Japan but only a dozen of them have survived over centuries without being damaged or destroyed.
 It is mainly because of the fact that most of them were demolished by the Meiji government in 1873, when they tried to transform the whole nation into a westernized form by implementing a series of reformations.
 Old castles were regarded as useless any more, and the cultural values were ignored.

-Even today, we can enjoy 12 original castles which stand across the country.
+Today, we can enjoy 12 original castles which stand across the country.
 Each of them fascinates visitors with unique features, and visiting them gives you an opportunity to get to know the history and backgrounds more deeply.
 In this article, we will introduce 12 original castles you can visit in Japan!

 1. Bitchū Matsuyama Castle

 Bitchu Matsuyama Castle is an iconic castle located in Takahashi city, Okayama prefecture.
 It was built in 1240 by Akiba Shigenobu, a warrior during the Kamakura period, and has been loved by many people as a landmark and the most visited tourist attraction in the city.
 It is known as the only Yamajiro-style castle among the 12 original castles, sitting 430-meter high above the sea level.
 Make sure to prepare for a hike as you need to take a steep pathway to reach the castle tower before enjoying a spectacular view from there!
 From the late September through the early April, especially early in the morning when the clouds around the castle get thick, you can see the castle floating above the sea of clouds!
 It is often referred as the castle in the sky, making it a unique photogenic spot featured in many travel guide books.

 9am-5:30pm (Apr. – Sep.)
 9am-4:30 (Oct. – Mar.)